 For instance, let’s say that a frontline medical worker gets vaccinated for COVID-19.
 Since their particular employment conditions drastically increase their chances of exposure to the virus, any harm caused by the vaccine would generally be considered to have occurred during the course of employment.
 As a result, workers’ compensation benefits would apply if the worker missed work and required medical treatment as a result.
 However, from what we currently know about the vaccine, adverse reactions would probably not cause such severe symptoms that an employee would miss work for an extended period of time.

 Keep in mind that there are several other factors that could potentially come into play in the near future which may complicate matters further, such as government-ordered vaccination requirements.

 Speak with a Workers’ Compensation Attorney for Free

 Ultimately, if you are unsure whether your reaction to the COVID-19 vaccine is covered by workers’ compensation, you should speak with an attorney who can review your case at no cost and determine how potential benefits may apply to your unique circumstances.

-At The Law Offices of Nathaniel F. Hansford, our Atlanta workers’ compensation attorneys have been assisting clients with workers’ compensation claims throughout the pandemic.
+At Hansford McDaniel LLC, our Atlanta workers’ compensation attorneys have been assisting clients with workers’ compensation claims throughout the pandemic.
 If you have any questions or concerns about your potential case, please don’t hesitate to contact our office at (770) 741-2825.